tloveday/msp3/README.md

 ### Further Development
+With greater undestanding and confidence in my abilities I would have liked to find ways to get the rating system to show up in readable reviews as stars. however due to limitations and time this was unable to be completed.
+With better understanding into defensive programming I would like to have built a more robust application.

 ## Bugs
-All images stored in the Static/Images folders Images not showing in both movie and television show information pages with the error code 404 emerging. -
+All images stored in the Static/Images folders Images not showing in both movie and television show information pages with the error code 404 emerging. - This was corrected and was a result of oversight. /static/images/... location.

 ## Deployment
 ### Heroku